Canon 2000D vs Nikon D3300

 Review summary: Canon 2000D vs Nikon D3300

 So what is the bottom line?
 Which of the two cameras – the Canon 2000D or the Nikon D3300 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon EOS 2000D: